Prabhat Jha (epidemiologist): Education and career

 Jha studied medicine at the University of Manitoba.
 After earning his Doctor of Medicine degree, he attended the University of Oxford in England as a Rhodes Scholar where he was mentored by statistician and epidemiologist Sir Richard Peto.
 He successfully defended his PhD in epidemiology and public health in 1992.

 After graduation, Jha worked as a team leader at the World Bank, contributing to the development of the Second National HIV/AIDS Control Program in India.
 He later worked as a senior scientist in health and poverty for the World Health Organization’s Commission on Macroeconomics and Health.

 In 2002, he founded the Centre for Global Health Research at St. Michael's Hospital in Toronto, where he has directed a variety of large scale public health studies, most notably the Indian Million Death Study on premature mortality.
 Jha’s research focuses on the causes of premature death in developing countries worldwide, and he has been recognized internationally for his work on smoking and tobacco related mortality.
 He is also a member of the Disease Control Priorities Project.

 Jha has been a Senior Fellow of Massey College at the University of Toronto, Canada since 2006 and in 2007 he became a professor of epidemiology at the Dalla Lana School of Public Health, University of Toronto.
 In 2010, Jha was appointed the inaugural Endowed Chair in Disease Control at the Dalla Lana School.
 In 2019, Jha was appointed University Professor at the University of Toronto, recognizing his outstanding scholarly achievement and contributions to the field of public health.
+In 2024, Jha was appointed Nuffield Professor of Population Health and Head of Department.

 Jha has been an elected foreign member of the US National Academy of Medicine in the National Academies of Sciences, Engineering, and Medicine since 2016.
 Jha has also been an elected fellow of the Royal Society of Canada since 2018.

 Jha has served as a health advisor to several governments including the Government of Canada on the Ministerial Advisory Committee on Tobacco Control, the Government of South Africa on its National Health Insurance Expert Committee, and the Government of India on the Advisory Committee for the National AIDS Control Organization.

 He was a founding senior editor of the scientific journal eLife from 2011–2018 and is an International Advisory Board Member for The Lancet Global Health journal.

 Jha is the lead researcher behind the Action to Beat Coronavirus (Ab-C) study, where Unity Health, the University of Toronto and the Angus Reid Forum have teamed up to look at the prevalence of COVID-19 antibodies among 10,000 Canadians.